About Arija A. (aka. Ari Archer)

 I'm generally a quick learner and adapt well to new technologies, though the areas above are where I've spent considerable time getting properly familiar with things.
 I like to refer to myself as technology agnostic, since what I truly need is only a code editor, an operating system, and a terminal emulator.

-However, I do prefer a more tailored set of technologies where I can feel fully comfortable: Linux (precisely, Gentoo Linux), Vim, C or Python, Git, Bash, suckless software (like DWM), and generally minimal, hackable tools that allow me to get stuff done with no BS.
+However, I do prefer a more tailored set of technologies where I can feel fully comfortable: Linux (precisely, Gentoo Linux), Vim, C or Python, Git, Bash, suckless (for the record, I don't stand by their policial ideals, rather I appreciate their software simplicity) software (like DWM), and generally minimal, hackable tools that allow me to get stuff done with no BS.
 In fact, a lot of my userspace is my own software :D

 • Lithuanian: 18 years